YINI-lang/YINI-spec/README.md

 For more details, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.

+---

 ## 💬 Feedback
-Feedback is welcome — open an Issue or a Discussion.
+We welcome feedback — feel free to open an Issue or start a Discussion.

+---

 ## 🧾 License